alecstem/REUWebsite/view_project.md

 ## Our Project

 ### [Pseudocode](/pseudocode.md)
-Contains pseudocode snippets from our paper detailing the some of the main algorithms used in our process.
+Contains pseudocode snippets from our paper detailing some of the main algorithms used in our process.

 ### [Visualization](/visualization.md)
 Contains images and diagrams to aid with understanding.

 ### [Demonstration/Results](/demonstration.md)
-Contains videos of demonstrations of our prcess along with tables of the data we collected.
+Contains videos of demonstrations of our process along with tables of the data we collected.

 ### [GitHub Repository](https://github.com/alecstem/2022-REU-on-Smart-UAVs)
 View our source code at the repository.